DCC-EX/dcc-ex.github.io/docs/download/commandstation.rst

 Latest DCC++ EX Official Release
 ==================================

 .. note:: On the releases page, select the most recent version and download the .zip file.
 You will see the 2 files for download, choose the compression format you prefer: CommandStation-EX.zip or CommandStation-EX.tar.gz.
 The zip/tar file contains the Arduino Sketch file for DCC++ EX.
 You will need either the Arduino IDE or the PlatformIO development environment in order to upload it to your microcontroller board.
-Click here for `Arduino IDE installation instructions <../get-started/arduino-ide.html>`_.
+Click here for :doc:`Arduino IDE installation instructions <../get-started/arduino-ide>`.

 .. raw:: html